TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

   The cosine similarity between all pairs is computed and softmax-normalized to calculate the image-to-text and text-to-image loss.
 The final loss is the mean of both losses @clip.
   The example is shown with a batch size of 6.
 The figure does not originate from the original paper, but is a custom visualization of the concept.
-Image-Text pair is taken from the MSCOCO train set @coco, and do not refer to the contrastive loss of 6 pairs at the top of the figure.
-They are merely indicators of the intput to the model.], ) <clip_fig>
+Image-Text pair is taken from the MSCOCO train set @coco, and they do not refer to the contrastive loss of 6 pairs at the top of the figure.
+They are merely indicators of the input to the model.], ) <clip_fig>

 ==== Zero-Shot Image Classification <clip_zero_shot_section>